laravel-ja/ja-docs-8.x/original-en/billing.md

         // User is within their trial period...
     }

+Once you are ready to create an actual subscription for the user, you may use the `newSubscription` method as usual:

+    $user = User::find(1);

+    $user->newSubscription('default', 'price_monthly')->create($paymentMethod);

+To retrieve the user's trial ending date, you may use the `trialEndsAt` method.
+This method will return a Carbon date instance if a user is on a trial or `null` if they aren't.
+You may also pass an optional subscription name parameter if you would like to get the trial ending date for a specific subscription other than the default one:

+    if ($user->onTrial()) {
+        $trialEndsAt = $user->trialEndsAt('main');
+    }

 You may also use the `onGenericTrial` method if you wish to know specifically that the user is within their "generic" trial period and has not created an actual subscription yet:

     if ($user->onGenericTrial()) {
         // User is within their "generic" trial period...
     }

-Once you are ready to create an actual subscription for the user, you may use the `newSubscription` method as usual:

-    $user = User::find(1);

-    $user->newSubscription('default', 'price_monthly')->create($paymentMethod);

 <a name="extending-trials"></a>
 ### Extending Trials